Last Updated on September 12, 2022 by Heally

 CBD — An Excellent Addition

-CBD has been shown to be an effective treatment for anxiety, making it an effective tool for people who regularly suffer from emotional hunger.
-At Heally, we carry a number of CBD products that can help you to calm anxiety and reduce nausea.
+CBD is an effective treatment for anxiety, making it an effective tool for people who regularly suffer from emotional hunger.
+At Heally, we carry several CBD products that can help you to calm anxiety and reduce nausea.
 Foods that enhance CBD.

 Delivering a zingy fruit flavor, Uplift is designed to elevate your every day without weighing you down.
 Each grapefruit gummy has 50mg of CBD, vitamin B, and fewer than 5 calories — making it the ultimate healthy snack for intuitive eaters.